 Since we are Seattle locals, we usually drive and find parking near Seattle Center (which can be tricky and expensive).

 The easiest parking is at the Seattle Center 5th Ave N Garage.
-However, the cost to park there varies greatly depending on what is going on at Seattle Center.
+However, the cost of parking there varies greatly depending on what is going on at Seattle Center.

 Seattle Center Monorail